-Figure 5: A bar graph showing the academic levels of parents $\!\!\!/$ guardians
+Figure 5: A bar graph showing the academic levels of parents / guardians

-Table 8 A table showing the parents occupation in percentages pay school fees.
+Table 8 A table showing the parents occupation in percentages peasant farmers.
+They also grow crops for sustenance and keep animals for sale to get money to pay school fees.
 However, income from such business and sales might be enough to meet financial obligations.